 Jessica Breslow is part of the Friends At Work artist management team.
 Born and raised in South Florida, Jessica has always had a deep passion for the arts.
 She grew up singing and doing musical theatre, which eventually led her to study TV/Radio/Film with a music industry specialization at Syracuse University’s S.I.
 Newhouse School of Public Communications.
 During her last semester of college, Jessica started working full time at Pulse Music Group, where she worked with amazing pop and urban clients such as Starrah, Bonnie McKee, DRAM, Matoma, and Kaytranada.
 After two years, Jessica transitioned into Warner Chappell's Pop A&R department.
 She had the privilege of working with amazing clients such as Ian Kirkpatrick, Scott Harris, busbee, and Cheat Codes as well as scouted and signed a developing artist/songwriter.
 Jessica currently serves as FAW’s head of A&R, working closely with artist managers to shape the company’s roster and lend her song development expertise to a wide range of projects.
 One who wears many hats, she is also day-to-day manager to Lindsey Stirling and Frawley.
 Additionally, she facilitates the hiring and training of our administrative staff and interns.
 Some of her favorite highlights to date are helping A&R Lindsey Stirling’s album “Artemis,” placing a few records on John Legend’s upcoming album “Bigger Love,” and producing one of Lindsey Stirling’s music videos, “Sleepwalking."

 Sarayu Caulfield is part of the Friends At Work artist management team.
-Raised by physician parents in Portland, Oregon, Sarayu grew up strumming her guitar and dabbling in neuroscience research.
-By age 17, her research was featured on the front page of the Wall Street Street journal, in Teen Vogue, presented to the National Institutes of Health and The American Academy of Pediatrics where she was the youngest presenter in their history.
+Raised by physician parents in Portland, Oregon, she grew up strumming her guitar and dabbling in neuroscience research.
+By age 17, her research was featured on the front page of the Wall Street Street journal, in Teen Vogue and presented to the National Institutes of Health and The American Academy of Pediatrics, where she was the youngest presenter in their history.
 As one of five Stamps Scholars at USC, her natural aptitudes for neuroscience and business led her to highly selective courses in the music industry and The Marshall School of Business.
-Her creative spirit, love of research and intuitive understanding of music made way for a pivotal meeting with Founder of Friends at Work, Ty Stiklorius, in 2018 (invited after pitching an idea while in class for John Legend’s team).
-This inspired and empowered Sarayu to start working with the company at age 20 while continuing to pursue her degree.
-Today, she works as a junior manager at Friends at Work, where Sarayu’s recent efforts include working on the management teams of John Legend and more, while also managing talented new artists like the pop-rock duo, VOILÀ, to widespread recognition, and presenting to the Grammys Task Force about rank choice voting.
+In 2018, while still a student at USC, Sarayu pitched an idea for John Legend to one of her classes, which ultimately resulted in a pivotal meeting with the CEO and founder of Friends at Work, Ty Stiklorius.
+She began working for Ty at age 20 while continuing to pursue her degree.
+Today Sarayu works as a junior manager where she’s part of Legend’s management team, as well as manager of the pop-rock duo, VOILÀ and has presented her research about rank choice voting to the Grammys Task Force.